UofT-DSI/sql/03_instructional_team/markdown_slides/slides_05.md

 - JSONs are file formats well designed to store tables, lists, arrays, and nested objects
   - Their syntax follows specific rules:
       - Data is in name/value pairs
-      - Data is separated by columns
+      - Data is separated by commas
       - Curly brackets '{ }' hold objects
       - Square brackets '[ ]' hold arrays
 ---